Biden to focus on hurricane victims in Florida, not politics

 “Playing games is not what this is about,” Christie said.
 “This is a pretty transparent time and people will get it — that’s not what they want, and they’ll punish you for it.”

-Associated Press writers Zeke Miller and Seung Min Kim in Washington and Brendan Farrington in Tallahassee, Florida, contributed to this report.
+Associated Press writers Zeke Miller and Seung Min Kim in Washington, Bobby Caina Calvan in Fort Myers, Florida and Brendan Farrington in Tallahassee, Florida, contributed to this report.

 For more AP coverage of Hurricane Ian: apnews.com/hub/hurricanes